 Holistic elements: Stress is one of the most significant triggers for drug relapse.
 Because of this fact, rehabs are increasing the use of holistic treatment elements in their comprehensive programming.
-These activities can help teach individuals how to self-regulate stress and anxiety and might include deep breathing techniques, mindfulness, journaling, exercise, equine therapy, massage, acupuncture, art therapy, and meditation.
+These activities can help teach individuals how to self-regulate stress and anxiety and might include deep breathing techniques, mindfulness, journaling, exercise, massage, acupuncture, art therapy, and meditation.

 Step 3: Continuing care

 Once the individual has completed the addiction treatment portion of the recovery program, he or she will “step down” to outpatient continuing care services.
 These may include a period in sober living, ongoing outpatient counseling, and active participation in a 12-step community such as N.A., A.A., or SMART Recovery.

 It is possible to overcome a cheese heroin or heroin addiction with a commitment to accessing the recovery tools taught in rehab that can help when cravings or other triggers threaten recovery.